IBM/mas-tas-appconnect-flows/README.md

 ## Step 3 - Configure Maximo and TRIRIGA instances with App Connect urls

-Using the credentials from the end of Step 2, populate your instances of Maximo and TRIRIGA with the correct End Points to establish the correct connection.
+Using the credentials from the end of Step 2, populate your instances of Maximo and TRIRIGA with the correct End Points of the flow you just created.

 <details><summary><b>Maximo</b></summary>